rajames440/StarForth-Governance/README.md

 ---

 **StarForth:** The beating heart of StarshipOS.
 Proven.
 Portable.
 Perfect precision.
-Now, mathematically provable.
+Now — mathematically provable and open to the world.